pscott-au/WebService-GoogleAPI-Client/README.txt

     Discovery Resource that is either fetched or cached in CHI locally for 30 days.

+    WHen called in a scalar context returns the list as a comma joined string.

     DELEGATED FROM WebService::GoogleAPI::Client::Discovery

 FUNCTIONAL CLASS PROPERTIES